 Strong downtowns gave way to strip malls.
 Unique became homogenized.
 Boutiques became big-boxes.
-Vernacular building traditions were lost to mass production, and popular culture reigned over good sense.
+Vernacular building traditions lost to mass production, and popular culture reigned over good sense.

 Our Greatest Generation, the Baby Boomers, and many Generation X’ers (like me) have experienced living in sustainable communities.
 We “shopped local” before it was a thing, lived close to the land, ate homegrown produce, enjoyed parades and favored relationships over things.